tanmayr27/IntelliMed/README.md

 # SurgeShield AI
 AI for Bharat Program

--> Protecting systems before the surge.
--> AI that prepares healthcare ahead of crises.
+-> AI that prepares healthcare ahead of crises, from prediction to protection.
--> Early signals.
-Stronger response.
--> From prediction to protection.